Trendsetter: Dr Eko Glonti from Lagvinari, Georgia

-For a listing of articles and videos on Georgian wines and wine travel in Georgia, check out our page Uncorking the Caucasus.
-To purchase the Kindle or paperback copy of the book Uncorking the Caucasus: Wines from Turkey, Armenia, and Georgia, please head to this Amazon product page.
+For a listing of articles and videos about Georgian wines and wine travel in Georgia, check out our page Uncorking the Caucasus.
+To purchase the Kindle or paperback copy of the book Uncorking the Caucasus: Wines from Turkey, Armenia, and Georgia, please head to this Amazon page.

 It was harvest season when we visited Georgia and many winemakers, including Dr Glonti, were busy with work in the vineyards.
 We called and spoke with Dr Glonti five times during our one-month stay in Gerogia.
 We were determined to set up an appointment to taste his wines.
 Finally, on our very last night in Georgia, Dr Glonti found the time and invited us to his house— a place of nostalgic charm filled with old photographs, fine art, books, and vinyl records.
 The evening was celebrated with food, wine, and storytelling.
 Did we mention magical wine?